noiralba/studiospot/README.md

 ### Booking

-A Booking represents a reservation of a specific studio.
+A booking represents a reservation of a specific studio.

-#### Each booking will contain:
+#### Each booking contains:

 - A reference to a studio
 - The booker's email address
 - Start and end time
 - Booking status

-The final TypeScript interfaces will be added after the domain pitch and data model have been approved.

 ## Double Booking Prevention

-Before a new booking is created, the application will check existing bookings for the selected studio.
+Before a new booking is created, the application checks existing bookings for the selected studio.

-A booking will not be allowed if its time interval overlaps an existing active booking for the same studio.
+A booking is not allowed if its time interval overlaps an existing active booking for the same studio.

 The double-booking check is handled in the frontend because the project uses json-server instead of a custom backend.